jfmm/LDV-Program-Quiz/README.md

 }
 ```
 ### Question data
-he `var questions = []` array is the data structure used to create, update, and delete the different questions that the quiz asks the user.
+The `var questions = []` array is the data structure used to create, update, and delete the different questions that the quiz asks the user.
 The array contains a set of object literals that employ the following key-value-pair model:

 ```javascript
 {